koustov/css-builder/README.md

 ## Note

-The basic infrastructure is created and currently all attributes starting with **"a" has been incorporated**.
+The basic infrastructure is created and currently all attributes starting with **"a" and "c" has been incorporated**.
 You are welcome to inject more and make it "full-fledged" css-builder for **everyone** Currently its a preview build and "0.1.0" will be the first fully fledged version to consume.

+Give STAR to encourage me to complete this mammoth task with more energy

 **Table of Contents**